John McClane and The Temple Of Racism

 But ask me do I think Idris Elba would make a great James Bond ... a resounding yes.
 He'd be brilliant in the role.
 Idris Elba is more believably English than most of the other Bonds put together.
 He was born and raised in Hackney for fucks sake.
 And his voice is brilliant.
 Idris is not going to swagger on set with dreads and some jerk chicken and rice just because he has black skin saying, "Ya Man.
 Da neem is Barnd.
 Jee-ams Barnd.
 Shee-a-khan nat sterd Brudda."
 He's a fantastic actor that would be playing the part of an cold hard English misogynist spy with a sex and alcohol addiction like all the others.
 He'd be fucking awesome as Bond.
 In fact the only reason I can see that anybody would say that Idris Elba is not suitable to play James Bond is simply because he has black skin.
 And I don't agree with that at all.

 The current reality is, James Bond transformed from a series of books, into a long running British film institution that has spanned several decades.
 And it could span several more.
 So much has changed in the real world Britain in those decades.
 The James Bond in the current films is not even from the same era in time that he was originally written to be in any more.
 That time no longer exists.
+It didn't even exist at the start of the 70's when Roger Moore took over, which is why they took big risks with the format and had some much appreciated fun with it.
 The age today's Bond is set in is positively futuristic in every way relative to the originals time.

 And in the time that's passed since Sean Connery's Dr No, not only has the whole franchise been re booted in different styles several times, with the stunts and romance scenes verging on ridiculous in all, James Bond has been Scottish, part Irish, part Welsh, blonde, and a hilarious flabby old man in a corset with a bum chin and a hair sprayed bouffant.
-He's not technically meant to be any of those.
+If you start at the first book, Casino Royale, published in 1953, he wasn't technically meant to be any of those.

-In addition, M's gone from male to female, Felix Lighter has gone from white to black, and Q has gone from old to young.
+But then saying that, M's gone from male to female, Felix Lighter has gone from white to black, and Q has gone from old to young.
 It never mattered.
 All of them were great playing their respective fictional character in their respective times.
 Every actor added their own unique new dimension to the films.
 But in truth, they are all really just pawns, agents of change, to ensure the brands continued survival.
 The core components of the brand must remain, but change needs to be embraced just as much as the brand's past or Bond simply won't survive.
 Change has arrived with every new Bond.
 Change keeps it alive.
+It's been changing since the very first film Dr No in fact.
+The book had nothing to do with radiation and a nuclear missile.
+That was an influence from the Thunderball book.

 And just as the brilliance of Daniel Craig's interpretation of the role has nothing to do with his blonde hair, any interpretation Idris Elba would make of the role should have nothing to do with his black skin.
 They didn't give Craig the role because he's blonde.
 He just happens to be blonde.
 It's a huge difference.
 The same logic applies to Idris Elba's skin if he were to ever take on the role.
 Although unfortunately, the media would never be able to resist the play on "Bond is Back" by slipping a drivers learner plate "L" after the "B" in "Back".
 They'd have a field day with it.